6 Best Life Insurance Companies in New Jersey 2023

 Nationwide: Best for Customizable Coverage

-Nationwide has 10 available riders, more than any other company on our list, which is why we chose them as our top pick for customizable coverage.
+Nationwide has 10 available riders, more than any other company on our list, so we chose them as our top pick for customizable coverage.

 Nationwide has reasonable rates and is a strong company with a long history of paying claims and caring for customers.

-Now, let’s look at the pros and cons of choosing Nationwide as your life insurance company.
+Now, look at the pros and cons of choosing Nationwide as your life insurance company.

 - You can get a quick quote online via the company’s website.